enspiral/handbook/introduction.md

 Or at least that's one way to define what Enspiral is.
 Check out [our website](https://enspiral.com) for more context.
 You might also be inspired by our blog [Enspiral Tales](https://medium.com/enspiral-tales) and [this video](https://www.youtube.com/watch?v=lScGElP49Jc) created at Enspiral Summer Fest 2018.

 Our [**monthly newsletter**](https://mailchi.mp/4be697ce0c7b/enspiral-newsletter) is a great way to receive updates from our network.

-- [ ] [this quick slideshow](http://whatis.enspiral.com), and [this 90 second video](https://vimeo.com/125088390) are fantastic but include outdated info about Enspiral structure.
-It would be great to re-edit if possible, or alternatively archive.

 ## About This Handbook